-Richard said he got the call about his brother’s death from another of his siblings.
+Richard Merrill said he got the call about his brother’s death from another of his siblings.

 “I was just pretty much in shock.
 I couldn’t believe it,” he told CNN.
 “He was definitely the type of person to create peace and make everyone else get along.”

-Chad recently tried to get another of his brothers and his mother to speak after years of not doing so, Richard said.
+Chad Merrill recently tried to get another of his brothers and his mother to speak after years of not doing so, Merrill recalled.

-The birth of his son, Layton, marked a new chapter in Chad’s life.
+The birth of his son, Layton, marked a new chapter in Merrill’s life.
 He had longed for a child.

-His brother repeatedly used “ecstatic” to describe Chad’s reaction to the news of the pregnancy.
+His brother repeatedly used “ecstatic” to describe Chad Merrill’s reaction to the news of the pregnancy.
 He was especially thrilled to learn he was having a boy.

-“When he was feeding him, the way he would stare, and the smile he had on his face… he was just so happy to be a dad,” Richard said.
+“When he was feeding him, the way he would stare, and the smile he had on his face … he was just so happy to be a dad,” Richard Merrill said.

-Several attempts to contact Douglas, the friend who Chad was defending, have been unsuccessful.
+Several attempts to contact Douglas, the friend who Merrill was defending, have been unsuccessful.